-What is a Chin Implant and Jaw Implant ?
+What is a Chin Implant (Genioplasty) and Jaw Implant (Mandibular Augmentation) ?

-A Chin Implant surgery or chin augmentation is a surgical procedure that transforms the appearance of your chin.
-During the surgery, a silicon chin implant will be inserted into your chin to make it look more prominent and well-defined.
+A Chin Implant surgery (genioplasty) or chin augmentation is a surgical procedure that transforms the appearance of your chin.
+During the surgery, a silicon chin implant will be inserted into your chin with the aim of making it look more prominent.

-A jaw implant is a surgical procedure that involves adding an implant into the jaw to give your jaw and chin a more prominent and sharp appearance.
-The goal of this treatment is to balance out the proportions of the face and give you a better facial contour.
+A jaw implant is a surgical procedure that involves adding an implant into the jaw to give your jaw and chin a more prominent appearance.
+The goal of this treatment is to balance out the proportions of the face and alter the facial contour.

 How are the Chin & Jaw Procedures Performed?

-- The surgery will begin with a general anaesthesia
+- The surgery will begin with general anaesthesia

 - Once the incision is made, the implant will be placed in the space made along the jawbone